FREQUENTLY ASKED QUESTIONS

 How will the winner be selected?

-- Bonnie Kwon, Policy Officer, Engagement Strategy, W.K.
+- Cassie Davis, Policy Analyst, W.K.
 Kellogg Foundation

 How will the winner be notified?

-EOF will notify the winner via phone and email on December 1, 2023.
+EOF will notify the winner via email by December 1, 2025.

 What does winning mean?

-The winner will receive $10,000 and be recognized at the EOF Annual Budget and Tax Briefing on March 19, 2024 in Arlington, VA.
+The winner will receive $10,000 and be recognized at the EOF Annual Budget and Tax Briefing in March 2026.
 EOF will cover all related travel expenses for one staff person to participate in the recognition event at the Briefing.
 EOF will also create a short video about the winner’s work to share during the recognition ceremony and with our network and partners.

-- Award winner recognized: EOF Annual Budget and Tax Briefing on March 19, 2024 in Arlington, VA.
+- Award winner recognized: EOF Annual Budget and Tax Briefing in March 2026.